SimLi1333/vidra/docs/docs/topics/desicions/0010-multi-ownment.md

     Relies on Kubernetes owner references or manual tracking, which can lead to conflicts and unclear cleanup responsibilities.

 * **Implement labels for management and ownership**
-    Use a `managed-by` label to indicate Vidra management, and an `owned-by` label containing a list of InfraHub resources responsible for the resource.
+    Use a `managed-by` label to indicate Vidra management, and an `owned-by` label containing a list of `VidraResources` responsible for the managed resource.

 ## Decision Outcome

 **Chosen option: "Implement managed-by and owned-by labels"**
 We decided to add two labels to all managed resources:
 - `managed-by`: Indicates the resource is managed by Vidra.
-- `owned-by`: Contains a list of InfraHub resources that currently own the resource.
+- `owned-by`: Contains a list of `VidraResources` that currently own the resource.

 This approach enables:
-- Accurate tracking of which InfraHub resources are responsible for cleanup.
+- Accurate tracking of which `VidraResource` are responsible for cleanup.
-- Prevention of overwriting resources not managed by Vidra by checking the `managed-by` label before making changes.
+- Additional benefit: Prevents overwriting resources not managed by Vidra by checking the `managed-by` label before creating or updating resources.

-### Consequences

 * Good, because it enables correct cleanup, prevents accidental overwrites, and clarifies resource ownership.
 * Bad, because it introduces additional label management logic and requires consistent label updates as ownership changes.